stolostron/config-policy-controller/README.md

 ## How it works

-This operator watches for the following changes to trigger reconcile:
+The Configuration Policy Controller operator watches for triggers to execute a reconcile:

-1. ConfigurationPolicy changes in all watched namespaces on hub
+1. ConfigurationPolicy changes in all watched namespaces on the hub cluster

 Every reconcile: